hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-backpacking-tents.markdown

 <a href="http://www.amazon.com/gp/product/B003X2HQPY/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B003X2HQPY&linkCode=as2&tag=hikeve-20&linkId=FCTXO35WV5CXK5P7" rel="nofollow"><img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B003X2HQPY&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=as2&o=1&a=B003X2HQPY" width="1" height="1" border="0" alt="Hilleberg Akto" style="border:none !important; margin:0px !important;" />

-**Length**: 220 cm  / 86.6 inches
-**Width**: 62 cm (90cm)  / 24.4 inches (35.4 inches)
-**Height**: 93 cm  / 36.6 inches
+**Height**: 36.6 inches / 93 cm
-**Inner Space**: 1.7 m²  / 18.3 ft²
+**Weight**: 3 lbs.
+11 oz. / 1.7 kg
+**Floor Area**: 18.2 ft² / 1.7 m²
-**Vestibule**: 0.8 m² / 8.6 ft²
+**Vestibule Area**: 8.6 ft² / 0.8 m²
-**Weight**: 1700 grams / 60 oz.
 **Fabric**: Kerlon 1200

-The Hilleberg Akto is the 4-season model of the Hilleberg Enan and more suitable for harsh weather conditions than the Hilleberg Enan.
+The Hilleberg Akto is the 4-season version of the Hilleberg Enan and more suitable for harsh weather conditions.

-The Akto is a bit longer than the Hilleberg Enan and is probably more appropriate if you are taller.
-However, this comes at an additional weight of 600 grams.
+The Akto is a bit longer than the Hilleberg Enan and weighs about 600 grams more than the Enan.

-However, condensation might be an issue with this tent which is, of course, not such a good solution if you plan a longer tour with a down sleeping bag and you face a long period or rain or moisture where you are not able to dry your sleeping bag during the day.
+However, condensation might be an issue with this tent which is, of course, not such a good solution if you plan a longer tour with a down sleeping bag.

-Another reason why I would opt for a bigger tent like the Hilleberg Nallo 2 rather than the Hilleberg Soulo if you need a 4-season tent is that it’s less likely that your sleeping bag touches the inner tent if you have a longer and wider tent.
+If you are tall, then a longer tent would be a better option.
+The issue with shorter tents is that your sleeping bag might touch the tent walls during the night and gets wet and results in less down insulation.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10086&pw=150351&url=https%3A%2F%2Fwww.moosejaw.com%2Fmoosejaw%2Fshop%2Fproduct_Hilleberg-Akto-1-Person-Tent_10101417_10208_10000001_-1_" rel="nofollow" class="btn btn-danger" role="button">See the Hilleberg Akto</a>